YifengSunToronto/RandomForestCineplexSalePrediction/DataProcessing.md

 I.5 Handle text - In this case, encoding with gene of the movie to values.

 II.
 Create new features
+II.1  Create aggregated values.
+E.g. Kiddie Tray purchase in the past 10 visits, Count of fountain drink, Movie Gene of the past 10 visits, II.2

 Feature Selection
+I. Filter
+Didn't do too well.
+II.
+Wrapper
+Backwards selection by removing the least important features and keep those important ones.